 The Education Act (2010:800) stipulates that education in the school should aim for children to acquire and develop knowledge and values.
 It should promote all children’s development and learning, and a lifelong desire to learn.
 An important task of the school is to impart and establish respect for human rights and the fundamental democratic values on which society is based.
 The Tanto International School has developed a culture that supports and enhances these fundamental aims through its well established ethos and motto of The Tanto 3 C’s: Care, Co-operation and Courtesy.

-Football, Props Making, Tag Rugby, Chess, Art Club, Athletics, Swedish Reading Club, Animation and Cricket.
+Football, Tag Rugby, Cricket, Athletics, Chess, Animation and Baking.

 Another wonderful addition to our school life is the weekly tuition that all children receive in learning the Ukulele.
 This forms an important part of our music curriculum.
 We believe all children should have the opportunity to learn to play an instrument in school.